 Congratulations: you've just seen Wimpification at work.

-As with this trope's Distaff Counterpart, Chickification, when used in heterosexual and lesbian fanfic in a similar manner (i.e. to make one partner's character far more vulnerable in order to justify a certain fetish or relationship), these tropes are usually used in the extremist manner described above by writers who have limited skill with characterization and/or limited exposure to good quality published romantic literature, gay or heterosexual, comic or manga (as in Yaoi, Bara and Yuri).
-In other words, usually young teenagers with rudimentary and undeveloped writing skills.
+So readers generally agree that this is a trope best avoided.
+As with this trope's Distaff Counterpart, Chickification, when used in heterosexual and lesbian fanfic in a similar manner (i.e. to make one partner's character far more vulnerable in order to justify a certain fetish or relationship), it gets the desired relationship by making one party inexplicably need the other instead of taking the time to put them together plausibly.
 The fact that both Wimpification and Chickification seem to show up in similar proportions no matter whether used in Het or gay fanfic indicates that the tropes' prevalence has less to do with Unfortunate Implications regarding gay relationships and more to do with fetishistic fantasy-fulfillment centered around sexual exploitation of vulnerable characters (Because that makes things so much better).

 In drawn fanworks, comics or doujinshi where the artist depicts the characters using a different/stylized art style than what is used canonically or in most other fanworks - particularly one you have never seen before or where all the characters look different from what you are familiar with - this trope is not present unless the character in question is either acting Out of Character in a Wimpification manner and/or is drawn much smaller and more feminine than the other characters.
 A drawing style where everyone is similarly different is not this trope.
 Please keep this in mind.